upasanal/csxl-finalProject-a7/design.md

 The current seat reservation within the CSXL allows students to choose between three general sections: standing desks, sitting desks, or communal area seats.
 With the creation of an interactive seating chart and map widget, this feature enables students to reserve certain seats within the XL Coworking Space and Pair Programming Labs.
 By enabling students to reserve specific seats, the mapping of students to seats enforces that students only sit in spaces reserved specifically for them.
 Furthermore, CSXL ambassadors and administrators can better track space usage, ensuring students stay within their reserved times and make improvements upon the space if needed.
 ## Key Personas:
 1. Ajay Ambassador has the ability to organize and keep track of students coming into the CSXL based on their designated seats reserved through the interactive seating widget, ensuring students do not overstay their reservations, along with all the abilities of Saishreeya Student.
-2. Rumplestiltskin Root can manage the seats available across the CSXL and Pair Programming labs available to students and faculty by adding, removing, or editing seats as needed on the interactive seating widget, along with all the abilities of both Saishreeya Student and Ajay Ambassador.
+2. Rumplestiltskin Root can manage the seats available across the CSXL and Pair Programming labs available to students and faculty by editing seats as needed on the interactive seating widget, along with all the abilities of both Saishreeya Student and Ajay Ambassador.
 3. Saishreeya Student can reserve a specific seat in the CSXL or Pair Programming Labs for both themselves and up to a certain number of group-mates through the interactive seating widget by seeing which seats are available or reserved.
 Students must be signed in to their authenticated UNC account beforehand.
 ## User Stories:
 * As Saishreeya Student, I want to see which seats in the CSXL and Pair Programming Labs are available so that I know which seats I am able to reserve for myself or, if needed, groupmates.
 * As Saishreeya Student, I want to see a list of the current seats I have reserved and the time at which the reservation for these seats ends so that I’m aware of when I should leave those seats.
-* As Rumplestiltskin Root, I want to see an interactive seating chart of the CSXL and Pair Programming Labs, as well as have the ability to create, edit, and delete seats in order to manage and update the seats, if needed.
+* As Rumplestiltskin Root, I want to see an interactive seating chart of the CSXL and Pair Programming Labs, as well as have the ability to edit seats in order to manage and update the seat's category and coordinates, if needed.
 * As Ajay Ambassador, I want to see the countdown of time an individual has left in their reserved seat so I can notify them if they have extended their stay beyond their time slot.
-* As Ajay Ambassador, I want to see the name of each person at every seat to make sure everyone is accounted for and verify that reserved seats are occupied by the correct person.
+* As Ajay Ambassador, I want to see the name of each person for every seat reservation to make sure everyone is accounted for and verify that reserved seats are occupied by the correct person.
 ## Wireframes / Mockups:
 ## Technical Implementation Opportunities and Planning:
 ### Existing Codebase: